microdotblog/indie-microblogging/part3/micropub.md

 There’s one type of content that isn’t well-covered in this list: standalone pages on your blog.
 These aren’t date-based like a blog post, but instead are usually pages that exist outside the reverse-chronological home page, like “About”, “Photos”, or “Archive”.
 They can be included in your blog’s navigation or sidebar.

-Microformats defines 2 approaches for creating post types that are not part of the standard: using a vendor prefix, or the “x-“ prefix for an experimental type.
-The convention for these standalone pages is a new experimental type “x-page”.
+Micro.blog uses a new type “page” for standalone pages.
 We can pass this to Micropub when creating a new post.
-Instead of `h=entry` to create a new post, we’ll use `h=x-page`:
+Instead of `h=entry` to create a new post, we’ll use `h=page`:

 	POST /micropub
 	Authorization: Bearer 123456789
 	Content-Type: application/x-www-form-urlencoded

-	h=x-page&name=New%20page&content=Hello
+	h=page&name=New%20page&content=Hello

 To query Micropub for just these standalone pages, use the `post-type` filter parameter:

-	GET /micropub?q=source&post-type=x-page
+	GET /micropub?q=source&post-type=page

 The response will look similar to getting a list of regular blog posts:

 	{
 	   "items": [
 	     {
-	       "type": "h-x-page",
+	       "type": "h-page",
 	       "properties": {
 	         "uid": [ 12345 ],
 	         "name": [ "Title here" ],